Tween Sewing Survival Guide + Photo Shoot

 You need to be able to identify styles and shop accordingly for patterns, fabric, and notions.
 My advice for patterns is to invest in classic patterns that can be used for a long time.
 Don’t be afraid to splurge on trendy patterns, but get them on sale.

 A great stretch denim or classic striped knit will be in style forever.
-Tweens also love trendy fabric (like mustaches!)
+Tweens also love trendy fabric (like mustaches, is that finally over?)
 For trendy fabric purchases, I recommend having a specific project in mind, using it quickly, and not buying extra yardage.

 For examples of trendy and classic patterns, check out my McCalls Tween Pattern Review!